siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/4-advancedtopics/280-2025-02-23-simple-file-parser-implementation-in-kotlin.md

 ---
 ## Introduction

 Parsing files is a common task in software development, especially when dealing with structured or semi-structured data.
 Kotlin, a modern, expressive, and concise programming language, offers powerful libraries and features that make file parsing efficient and straightforward.
-In this blog post, we will create a simple file parser console application using Kotlin.
+In this article, we will create a simple file parser console application using Kotlin.
 We will cover reading files, parsing content, handling errors, and implementing basic operations to extract and display structured information.

 ## Prerequisites